Crowdfund UC Davis Guidelines

-- Signed Crowdfunding Contract (must be signed before the project can begin fundraising)
+• Signed Crowdfunding Contract noted above (must be signed before the project can begin fundraising)

 • Personal thank you (i.e., stewardship) messages after the campaign concludes to thank donors, let them know of their impact on the project and its progress

 All content on project pages will be approved by DEVAR, which has the right to edit, or require project content edits, at any point in the campaign.

 Projects should have specific goals and be driven by tangible accomplishments – for example, purchasing new equipment, funding travel fees, or providing student workshop opportunities.
 Projects without a specific goal are generally less successful and may not qualify for their own project page.

 It is up to the project teams to market their campaign and provide outreach.
 The larger the crowdfunding project group, the more likely they will succeed.
 Groups should consist of at least five people that will focus on marketing and outreach.
 Groups that are able to achieve 30% of their goal within the first 48 hours of a campaign are more likely to achieve their total goal.

 Project Leads are responsible for promoting their campaigns via social media, email, phone calls and on-campus, when appropriate; preparing personal thank-you messages to donors; and submitting regular updates on their project.